Today's Articles

 Chief Billy Bowlegs

-*November is Native American history month, and the birth of Chief Billy Bowlegs in c.
-1810 is celebrated on this date.
+*November is Native American history month, and on this date, Chief Billy Bowlegs's birth in 1810 is celebrated.

 He was a Native American leader of the Seminoles and slave owner of Africans in Florida during the Second and Third Seminole Wars against the United States.
 Bowlegs was born into a family of hereditary chiefs descended from Cowkeeper of the Oconee tribe of the Seminole in the village of Cuscowilla.
 This was on the Alachua savannah (present-day Payne's Prairie, near Micanopy, Florida).
 His father's name was Secoffee, while it is thought that Chief Micanopy was his uncle.
 The surname "Bowlegs" may be an alternate spelling of Bolek, a preceding Seminole chief.